benschw/benschw.github.io/_drafts/puppet-with-openstack-heat.markdown

 title: Provisioning in Openstack with Heat and Puppet
 ---

-I appologise in advance, because this is more _stream of consciousness in a terminal_ then how to use either puppet or openstack's heat.
-But there is a noticible void in terms of documentation, so I figured putting something out there was better then nothing... and hopefully people will comment and tell me how I _should_ be doing things.
+I apologize in advance, because this is more _stream of consciousness in a terminal_ then how to use either Puppet or Openstack's Heat.
+But there is a noticeable void in terms of documentation, so I figure putting something out there is better then nothing... and hopefully people will comment and tell me how I _should_ be doing things.

-That said, here's an incredibly opinionated way to use puppet in conjunction with heat to provision a server with Java (or anything else you can find a puppet module for.)
+That said, here's an incredibly opinionated way to use puppet in conjunction with heat to provision a server to serve a Jekyll site (or anything else you can find a puppet module for.)

 <!--more-->

 ## Get a Base Image Ready

 First things first: get a base image ready to work from.
-I'm going to work from Ubuntu's cloud images, which you can find [here](http://cloud-images.ubuntu.com/) or just use the same [January 2014 Precise build](http://cloud-images.ubuntu.com/precise/20140116/precise-server-cloudimg-amd64-disk1.img) I'm using.
+I'm going to work from Ubuntu's cloud images, which you can find [here](http://cloud-images.ubuntu.com/).

 	glance image-create \
 		--name ubuntu-precise \